Emergency Preparedness: 8 Sort of In-Your-Face Considerations (A Prepper Checklist)

 4) Food & Water

 FEMA (Federal Emergency Management Agency) recommends every family have enough food and water stored away for at least 72 hours if not more.
 Do you have food and water emergency supplies?
 Have you even thought about how much you would need for your family (including your pets) to stay healthy for at least several days, let alone weeks or months?

-After reading One Second After, my husband and I really started considering our food storage.
+After reading One Second After, Mr. V. and I really started considering our food and water storage.
 We've been pretty creative, too.

 I wrote an article not too long ago about the basics you should have on hand for well-stocked food storage in case of disaster or emergency.
 You can read lots of details to consider for your own food and water storage in the article, Food Storage Basics.

 Yes, this is the gun talk.
 Yes, I am a gun rights person.
 Without getting all political here, I am a strong advocate of the 2nd Amendment, and I'm a proud member of the NRA.
 I think folks who have a very good understanding of our country's history and why the 2nd Amendment was put in place originally agree with me.

 It behooves people who are truly wanting to be ready and prepared to have some basic knowledge of gun-handling and defense, to be sure you have the items you need to protect yourself and yours.
 And that's just the safe and responsible thing to do, in my little opinion.

 And...you might want to consider having more than a few weapons on hand.
 With extra ammo.

 I love the idea of bartering for things.
 Don't you?
 It's how people used to survive before these huge economies based on worthless paper emerged.
 And I think bartering is very cool.
 There are two things to consider when preparing your family for barter/exchange: